tjaensch/tjaensch-resume-qa/chainlit.md

 ## Ask me questions about my resume and professional experience below

-The more precise the question, the better the LLM response will be most likely.
+The more precise the question, the better the LLM response will be most likely...